-24 Species of Genus Butia
+24 Species in Genus Butia

 Butia: A Palm for All Seasons

-The Butia genus has always fascinated me.
+The Butia genus from Arecaceae family has always fascinated me.
 These South American palms, with their feathery fronds and delicious fruits, are a testament to nature’s beauty and bounty.
 From the sun-drenched plains of Uruguay to the rolling hills of Brazil, Butia palms thrive, adding a touch of tropical elegance to the landscape.
 I’ve spent countless hours studying these majestic plants, captivated by their resilience and diversity.

 A Closer Look at Butia